marvlach/pyspark-big-data/README.md

 ## Query 1

-To run query1.py you need to provide 2 arguments: the fileformat from which the data will be loaded from hdfs(csv or parquet) and the pyspark API used to run the query(df or sql):
+To run query1.py you need to provide 2 arguments: the fileformat from which the data will be loaded from hdfs(csv or parquet) and the pyspark API used to run the query(mr or sql):

 ```
+spark-submit query1.py csv mr
+spark-submit query1.py parquet mr
-spark-submit test_script.py csv df
+spark-submit query1.py csv sql
-spark-submit test_script.py parquet df
+spark-submit query1.py parquet sql
 ```

+The results can be found in query1.txt